dannsam/xenko-docs/manual/graphics/materials/material-attributes.md

 ### Occlusion

 The Occlusion Map is the default occlusion attribute.
-The occlusion map use geometry occlusion information backed into a texture in order to modulate the ambient and direct lighting.
+The occlusion map use geometry occlusion information baked into a texture to modulate the ambient and direct lighting.

 ![media/material-attributes-39.png](media/material-attributes-39.png)